hydoh/hydoh.github.io/Research.md

 <br/>

 ## Pavlovian-instrumental conflict and working-memory load
-Researchers have proposed that working memory load leads to greater reliance on computationally cheaper decision-making systems (e.g., model-free system) rather than more expensive ones (e.g., model-based system).
-However, this hypothesis has not been tested in behavioral tasks involving Pavlovian-instrumental conflict, where the Pavlovian system is cognitively less demanding than the instrumental system.
+Researchers have proposed that working memory load leads to greater reliance on computationally cheaper decision-making systems (e.g., the model-free system) rather than more expensive ones (e.g., the model-based system).
+However, this hypothesis has not been tested in decision-making involving Pavlovian-instrumental conflict, where the Pavlovian system is computationally less demanding than the instrumental system.
 My colleagues and I tested if working memory load enhances the Pavlovian system in Pavlovian-instrumental conflict.
-Working memory load did not strengthen the Pavlovian system but resulted in slower learning and more random choices.
+The results showed that working memory load did not strengthen the Pavlovian system but led to slower learning and more random choices.
 - [**Preprint**](https://doi.org/10.1101/2022.08.01.502269)
 - **Poster** at the COSYNE Annual Meeting (2022)